-- We recognise that abuse, radicalisation or witnessing violence may have an adverse impact on those children which may last into adulthood without appropriate intervention and support - The Company may be the only stable, secure and predictable element in the lives of children/vulnerable adults at risk.
-Nevertheless, when at the Company their behaviour may be challenging and defiant or they may become withdrawn - We recognise that some vulnerable children/vulnerable adults may develop abusive behaviours and that they may need to be referred on for appropriate support and intervention - We recognise that, statistically, children/vulnerable adults with emotional and behavioural difficulties and disabilities are most vulnerable to abuse.
-Company staff who deal with children/vulnerable adults with complex and multiple disability and/or emotional and behavioural problems should be particularly sensitive to indicators of abuse
+- We recognise that abuse, radicalisation or witnessing violence may have an adverse impact on those children which may last into adulthood without appropriate intervention and support - We may be the only stable, secure and predictable element in the lives of children/vulnerable adults at risk.
+Nevertheless, their behaviour may be challenging and defiant or they may become withdrawn - We recognise that some vulnerable children/vulnerable adults may develop abusive behaviours and that they may need to be referred on for appropriate support and intervention - We recognise that, statistically, children/vulnerable adults with emotional and behavioural difficulties and disabilities are most vulnerable to abuse.
+Staff who deal with children/vulnerable adults with complex and multiple disability and/or emotional and behavioural problems should be particularly sensitive to indicators of abuse

-The company will support the learner through:
+We will support the learner through:

-- Training /curricular opportunities to encourage self-esteem and self-motivation - An ethos that actively promotes a positive, supportive and safe environment and values the whole community - The Company's Code of Conduct will support vulnerable learners in the Company.
-The Company will ensure that the learner knows that some behaviour is unacceptable but they are valued and not to be blamed for any abuse which has occurred - Liaison with other agencies which support the learner - Recognition that children/vulnerable adults living in a home environment where there is domestic abuse, drug or abuse or mental health issues are vulnerable and in need of support and protection; they may also be young carers - Monitoring and supporting learner welfare, keeping records and notifying Social Care in accordance with the Local Safeguarding Children Board "Core Inter-Agency Procedures" or the Police Channel Coordinator - When a learner who is subject to a child protection plan leaves, information will be transferred to the new learning environment immediately.
-The relevant contact with social care and any other agencies will also be informed

-When a child/vulnerable adult is missing from education, the Company will immediately notify the relevant contact within the Social Care Team/Education Welfare Officer and follow any local procedures' accordingly if a child is subject to a Child Protection Plan or there have been ongoing concerns
+- Providing additional support. - Providing training /curricular opportunities to encourage self-esteem and selfmotivation - Liaison with relevant other agencies which support the learner. - Monitoring and supporting learner welfare, keeping records and notifying Social Care in accordance with the Local Safeguarding Children Board "Core Inter-Agency Procedures" or the Police Channel Coordinator. - When a learner who is subject to a child protection plan leaves, information will be transferred to the new learning environment immediately.
+The relevant contact with social care and any other agencies will also be informed. - When a child/vulnerable adult is missing from education, we will immediately notify the relevant contact within the Social Care Team/Education Welfare Officer and follow any local procedures' accordingly if a child is subject to a Child Protection Plan or there have been ongoing concerns.